Saudis trumpet $56 billion deals as conference ends amid partial boycott

 Saudi Arabia at first denied any involvement in Khashoggi’s death but a Saudi official eventually attributed it to a botched attempt to return him to the kingdom.
 Turkey has dismissed Saudi efforts to blame rogue operatives and urged Riyadh to search “top to bottom” for those responsible.

-Striking a defiant tone, powerful Saudi Crown Prince Mohammed bin Salman told international investors at the conference that the furore over Khashoggi’s killing would not derail the kingdom’s reform drive.
+Saudi Crown Prince Mohammed bin Salman told international investors at the conference that the furore over the killing would not derail the kingdom’s economic and social reform drive.

 In protest at the Khashoggi case, British billionaire Richard Branson suspended discussions with Saudi Arabia’s Public Investment Fund, which hosted the conference, over a planned $1 billion investment in his group’s space ventures.

-However, Saudi officials mounted a business as usual campaign to persuade foreign companies to attend the kingdom’s premier investment event despite the international outcry over Khashoggi’s death.
+On Wednesday, New York City’s chief pension fund official urged financial market index providers to reconsider decisions to add Saudi Arabia to their emerging markets products — decisions that are expected to attract at least $15 billion of foreign funds into the country next year.

-Many of the big Western banks whose top executives boycotted the conference sent sizeable teams of lower-ranking executives, and continued to meet with Saudi officials on the sidelines of the event, bankers said.
+However, Saudi officials mounted a business-as-usual campaign at the conference, and many of the big Western banks whose top executives boycotted the event sent sizeable teams of lower-ranking executives to Riyadh.
+The teams met Saudi officials on the sidelines of the conference, bankers said.

 Few senior executives from China and Japan announced they were withdrawing from the event, putting pressure on the Western firms to maintain a presence or risk losing business.